- Off road parking

 Six bedrooms: 1 x king-size double & en-suite shower, basin, WC, 1 x double & en-suite shower, basin, WC, 2 x single, 1 x double, 1 x twin.
 Bathroom with bath, shower over, basin, WC.
 Ground floor basin, WC.
 Kitchen & dining area.
 Utility.
 Lounge (seats 7) with woodburner.
 Reception room with sofa bed & open fire.
 2nd reception room (seats 5).

 Oil central heating with woodburner & open fire in lounge/reception room.
 Electric cooker, microwave, fridge/freezer, 2nd fridge, washer/dryer, dishwasher, TV, DVD, CD/radio.
 1st £20 of oil, all electric, starter pack for woodburner inc. in rent.
 Extra fuel at £5 per bag.
 Bed linen & towels inc. in rent.
 Cot.
 Ample off road parking.
 Large garden with furniture.
-Two well-behaved pets welcome.
+Two well-behaved dogs welcome.
 Stabling by prior arrangement.
 Sorry, no smoking.
 Shop 2 miles, pubs 1 mile.
 Note: Refundable Good Housekeeping bond of £150.
 Note: Max.
 12 including infants.
 Note: 4pm arrival time.

 - Last minute